katherinedelno/katherinedelno.github.io/experience.md

 **Private Tutor** 2025-Present<br>
 Self-Employed – Remote

-Currently tutor students in AP Statistics in a proactive, instructor-led format.
-I plan and teach mini-lessons aligned to class pacing, open with concise lecture to formalize definitions and workflows, model exemplar solutions with AP-rubric reasoning, and guide live student practice with targeted feedback.
-Each session includes custom handouts, worked examples, and a practice set.
-I run quick diagnostics, set clear goals, share brief parent updates as needed, and teach on Zoom using a digital whiteboard to mirror a classroom experience.
+Deliver proactive, one-on-one instruction aligned to student needs and classroom pacing.
+Plan and teach mini-lessons that formalize definitions, notation, and analysis workflows; model exemplar solutions using AP-rubric reasoning; and lead guided practice with targeted feedback.
+Design custom handouts, worked examples, and practice sets.
+Conduct quick diagnostics to target instruction, set concrete goals with the student, provide brief parent updates as needed, and teach both remotely and in-person with a digital whiteboard to mirror classroom structure.
 <br><br>